 Acciones y Valores Banamex, S.A. de C.V., Casa de Bolsa, Integrante del Grupo Financiero Banamex, one of the underwriters in the concurrent Mexican BD Unit offering, is administering, on behalf of FEMSA, the share allocation program in the concurrent Mexican BD Unit offering.
-For information on the procedures and conditions for purchasing BD Units in the share allocation program in the concurrent Mexican BD Unit offering, see "Share Allocation Programs-Share Allocation Program in Concurrent Mexican BD Unit Offering" and our related report on Form 6-K furnished to the SEC and dated May 12, 2005, which is incorporated by reference in this prospectus.
+For information on the procedures and conditions for purchasing BD Units in the share allocation program in the concurrent Mexican BD Unit offering, see "Share Allocation Programs-Share Allocation Program in Concurrent Mexican BD Unit Offering" and our related report on Form 6-K to be filed with the SEC and which is incorporated by reference in this prospectus.